 People are nearly always impacted by any type of business change or operational disruption because they need to learn new processes, react to a crisis event, or adopt new daily workflows to accommodate a particular event.

-An example of this would be the adjustment needed by employees and managers to accommodate remote working during the 2020 pandemic.
+An example of this would be the adjustment needed by employees and managers to accommodate remote working during the recent pandemic.

 The “people” area of business analysis templates is for any changes impacting staff, managers, customers, vendors, or other human beings.